spakinrinwa/alx-pre_course/README.md

-this is my first Readme file
+This is a non-empty readme file for 01-git